 Lemon oil is an astringent and acts as a detoxifying agent in nature.
 Also used for spiritual nourishment; it purifies, cleanses and rejuvenates dull skin.
 When inhaled, it helps in increasing concentration and alertness.
 It is calming in nature and creates a positive mindset by eliminating negative emotions.

 EUCALYPTUS ESSENTIAL OIL

-Upward facing dog stretches the chest and spine, while strengthening the arms and shoulders. this improves posture by strengthening and opening the upper body and chest, keeping the buttocks and thighs rm.
+Upward facing dog stretches the chest and spine, while strengthening the arms and shoulders.
+This improves posture by strengthening and opening the upper body and chest, keeping the buttocks and thighs firm.
 Upward facing dog is a backbend posture that rejuvenates and energises the body, providing relief from fatigue and depression.

 Eucalyptus oil has most of the properties of a versatile essential oil.
 Its numerous benefits have attracted the attention of the entire world, and have stimulated a great deal of exploration in its usage in aromatherapy.
 Eucalyptus oil is an anti-bacterial, anti-fungal, anti-microbial, anti-viral, anti-inflammatory and decongestant in nature, which makes it a good ingredient in many medicines that treat respiratory problems.
 Another important reason that many people use eucalyptus oil is that it creates a cooling and refreshing effect.
 It is very effective in the treatment of stress and mental disorders.
 It rejuvenates the spirits of people by removing exhaustion and mental sluggishness.